 - Vatican City

 It is essential to answer all the questions fully and accurately.
 Any errors or missing information can lead to complications in the application process and can even cause rejections in some cases.
-All applicants should carefully revise all the entered information before submitting the form.
+All applicants should carefully revise all the information provided before submitting the form.

 To submit the form, it is necessary to make a payment using a credit or debit card.
-The vast majority of applications will be very quickly approved before the eTA is delivered by email.
+The vast majority of applications will be very quickly approved before the New Zealand eTA is delivered by email.

 Do very young children and babies need an eTA for New Zealand?

-Yes they do.
 The process of applying for a New Zealand eTA for babies or young children is the same.
 Parents and guardians will need to complete the application form on the child’s behalf.

 New Zealand visas for kids not eligible for the eTA

 More countries may be added to the list of eTA eligible countries in the future.
-People planning on going to New Zealand can see an updated list of New Zealand eTA Visa eligible countries.
+People planning on going to New Zealand can see an updated list of New Zealand eTA eligible countries.